grumpy-systems/website/content/posts/2022/4g-backup-internet.md

 over a day, I took matters into my own hands and created a backup 4G connection for my home internet.

-_Disclaimer: This setup is complex and this guide may miss things or omit them.
-While I tried to handle every detail, please know that something may be missing.
+_Disclaimer: This setup is complex and this guide may miss things or omit some details.
+While I tried to handle everything I did, please know that something may be missing.
 If you run into trouble, find me on a social media platform on my homepage and I might be able to help or update this guide._

 ## Motivation